 Statement at 47th Session of the UN Human Rights Council

-Civic space in Eritrea is rated as 'Closed' by the CIVICUS Monitor.
+Civic space in Lebanon is rated as ‘obstructed’ by the CIVICUS Monitor.